Firstly, what is ConvertKit?

-Their landing pages are relatively new and are very beautiful.
+Their landing pages are very beautiful.
 When you utilize a landing page, or form, your list is segmented automatically.

 And, again, if you have a WordPress site, the integration is seamless.
-You create a new page, select from the Landing Page dropdown box at the bottom of the screen and boom.
-You have a landing page on your website.
+You create a new page, select from the Landing Page dropdown box at the bottom of the screen, and boom.
+You have a landing page on your domain.

 Visual Sequence Building